Where to Skate: New Jersey and Rockland County

 This is a large, very flat park right on the New York Bay waterfront.
 Sounds terrif for skaters, right?
 Actually, no.

 Since the park is on the Jersey side of the bay immediately adjacent to Ellis Island and the Statue of Liberty, the views are wonderful.
 And while the various pathways and such all seem to have been newly constructed in the 1990s, most of them are not built for skaters.
-For example, there's a very long waterfront promenade — easily over a mile, perhaps close to two — stretching from north of Ellis Island down to below the Statue of Liberty.
+For example, there's a very long waterfront promenade — about 1.4 miles long — stretching from north of Ellis Island down to below the Statue of Liberty.
 It's flat as a board.
 Unfortunately, it was surfaced with bricks that have beveled edges, so it's difficult to get up to cruising speed.
 Newbie skaters will likely have trouble here since such bricks have a tendency to trip up slower-moving skaters.

 Okay, there are a couple places in the park that are skateable.
 There is an asphalt path running parallel to the promenade a few hundred yards inland.
 It, however, doesn't share the view and probably isn't long enough for experienced skaters to get anything approximating a workout.
 Newer skaters will find it okay, and you might spot one or two skating along the path.
 The other spot in Liberty State Park that seems to get a few skaters is the parking lot (!) at the northern end, which is fairly large and apparently half empty on most weekends.
 Note, though, that this lot serves the ferry terminal, so there will be times when it is full up.

 If you do head for Liberty State Park, have fun getting there.
 The north entrance road at least is paved with... brick.